syntaxsurge/lexlink/docs/youtube-demo-script.md

 ## 11) Compliance and audit (5:30 – 5:55)
 - On‑screen: `/dashboard/compliance`.
-- Voice‑over: “A searchable audit trail with actor principal, resource IDs, and payload JSON for registrations, invoices, settlements, disputes, and training batches.”
+- Voice‑over: “A searchable audit trail with actor principal, resource IDs, and payload JSON for registrations, invoices, settlements, and disputes.”

 ## 12) Settings (5:55 – 6:10)
 - On‑screen: `/dashboard/settings`.